Here are the answers to some frequently asked questions.

 Where can I find you?

-Due to Covid, my practice is primarily online via video (via Zoom), telephone or walk and talk therapy
+My practice is primarily online via video (via Zoom), telephone or walk and talk therapy

 How much do you charge?